stratum/stratum/stratum/hal/bin/barefoot/README.md

 By default, the Phal ONLP implementation will be used.
 If for some reason this is not what you want to use, you can start `stratum_bf` with `--bf_sim`, which will use `PhalSim`, a "fake" Phal implementation, instead.

+## Running the binary in BSP-less mode

+If ONLP support is available for your platform, you do not need to use a BSP.
+Instead the platform vendor can provide a JSON "port mapping" file (see this [example](platforms/accton_wedge_32x_port_map.json) for the Wedge 100bf-32x) and Stratum takes care of making the information exposed by ONLP available to the SDE as needed.

+To start Stratum in BSP-less mode, copy the JSON port mapping file for your platform to `$BF_SDE_INSTALL/share` and run `stratum_bf` with `--bf_switchd_cfg=stratum/hal/bin/barefoot/tofino_skip_p4_no_bsp.conf`.

+Platforms with repeaters (such as the Wedge 100bf-65x) are not currently supported in BSP-less mode.

 ## Testing gNMI